akuklev/HOCC/modalities.md

  Г, x :° X ⊢ y : Y(X)
 ```

-# The verse modality ♢ and perceived entanglement
+# The spectral modality ♢ and perceived entanglement

-# Versal quantifiers
+# Spectral quantifiers and parametric quantifiers

 # The Markov principle